Tinkerforge/doc/source/Software/API_Bindings.rst

 In the following we assume that you already have the Android development environment installed.
 If you are just starting with Android development, you should first complete the
-`hello world tutorial <http://developer.android.com/resources/tutorials/hello-world.html>`__ from google.
+`hello world tutorial <http://developer.android.com/resources/tutorials/hello-world.html>`__ from Google.

 As an example we will create a small project that can toggle a relay.
 It should be easy to adjust this example for your needs.